mhoffm32/JavaPasswordManager/README.md

 - Protects saved passwords with a dynamic entrance password.

-- Saves, Reads & Writes data to txt file to save in between runs.
+- Saves data to a secure SQL database.